 with Ulrike Malmendier

-Accepted to AEJ: Macroeconomics
+Forthcoming in AEJ: Macroeconomics

 We show that economic downturns can “scar” consumers in the long-run.
 Consumers who have personally experienced unemployment spells or have lived through times of high unemployment remain pessimistic about their future financial situation and spend significantly less for years to come, controlling for income, wealth, and employment.
 Their actual future income is uncorrelated with past lifetime experiences after controls.
 Due to their experience-induced frugality, scarred consumers accumulate more wealth.
 We use a stochastic life-cycle model to show that the estimated negative relationship between past downturns and consumption cannot reflect financial constraints, income scarring, or other notions of unemployment scarring, but is predicted by our model of consumption scarring.
 As also predicted by the model, the estimated effects of unemployment shocks are stronger for younger cohorts.
 Our results provide a novel micro-foundation for fluctuations in aggregate demand and imply long-run effects of macroeconomic shocks.

 Local Effects of Global Capital Flows: A China Shock in the U.S. Housing Market